liveaction/reactiff/README.md

 - A simple DSL based on annotations to declare HTTP handlers and filters.
 - A reactive implementation of codecs : text, files, json, binary (smile).
 - The `Codec` interface to extend coding and decoding of client and server request's content.
-The codec choice is based on a HTTP compliant content negociation.
+The codec choice is based on an HTTP compliant content negociation.

 # What are the main lead